osceolaares/site-discussions/content/repeaters.md

 #         color: '#e24d0e'
 ---

 We have two repeaters for ARES and local use.
-The repeater site is located between St.Cloud and Kissimmee, near Narcoossee Rd.
+The repeater site is located between St.Cloud and Kissimmee.

 ## Analog Repeaters